 We have also created excel input sheets to help prepare CET data in a standard format.

-It is intended to commence the second phase in the second quarter of 2022 to look at implementation experiences, additional metrics, more recent regulatory developments, and emerging best practice.
+Work is now commencing on the second phase of development to look at implementation experiences, additional metrics, more recent regulatory developments, and emerging best practice, with a view to enhancing the template specification for use in 2023.

 The CTI launched a new cost transparency framework in May 2019 aimed primarily at DB pension schemes.
 The framework builds on proposals put forward by the IA in March 2017 and the recommendations of the Institutional Disclosure Working Group (IDWG) in June 2018.
 The framework is underpinned by the Institutional Cost Template (a machine-readable codification of the data set).
 An excel datasheet also provides a visual representation of the data fields.